brnaguiar/OI.AI.MLEng.TakeHome/README.md

 1. Run `poetry install`
 1. Run `poetry run inv service`

+*Note*: You may want set `poetry config virtualenvs.in-project true` to expect the virtual environment folder named `.venv` within the root directory of the project.

 ## Usage
 Access the endpoint `http://0.0.0.0:8000/` in your browser, and enter the URL of a picture of your choice.
 The service will tell you what animal is in the picture! :)